-You may wish to use just one antenna connector for some bands, and have both antenna connectors available for other bands.
-Antenna Enable chooses which antenna connector(s) are available by band.
+You may wish to use just one antenna connector for some bands but have both antenna connectors available for other bands.
+Antenna Enable chooses which antenna connectors are available by band.

 Examples: Enable both antennae on 20 meters: ^AE050; Enable Ant1 and disable Ant2 for 15 meters: ^AE071; This setting can be changed with the ANTENNA ENABLE menu item.